 Quarterly updates from the Office of Performance and Accountability.

-City releases second quarter ResultsNOLA performance report
+City releases year-end ResultsNOLA performance report featuring citywide outcomes

+In addition to accomplishments, the report identifies challenges facing the City in achieving its mission, goals, and objectives.
 All ResultsNOLA reports are available on the Office of Performance and Accountability website.

 Full List of Newsletters